Slamming Forces During Water Entry of a Simple Harmonic Oscillator: Results

 \subsection{Rigid added mass model}

-The hydrodynamic force during the slamming phase can be understood in the context of the added mass effect, originally applied by von Karman \cite{von1929impact} to the problem of water entry.
+The hydrodynamic force during the slamming phase can be understood in the context of the added mass effect, originally applied by \cite{von1929impact} to the problem of water entry.
 Since the impact is inertially dominated, the impact force may be thought of as the rate at which the impactor must transfer momentum to a virtual quantity of fluid mass -- $m(x)$ in figure \ref{fig:model}(a) -- in order to accelerate that added fluid mass to the current impactor speed $\dot{x}(t)$.
 Conservation of momentum on the impactor and added mass system dictates that

 where $M$ is the mass of the impactor.
-Integrating with the initial conditions that $m(0) = 0$ and $\dot{x}(0)=V$ yields an expression for the acceleration during impact \cite{abrate2011hull}:
+Integrating with the initial conditions that $m(0) = 0$ and $\dot{x}(0)=V$ yields an expression for the acceleration during impact \citep{abrate2011hull}:

 Thus the impact force profile can be calculated given only the added mass $m$ as a function of depth $x$.
-The added mass function for a sphere was derived by Shiffman and Spencer \cite{shiffman1945sphere1, shiffman1947lens} from potential flow around an axisymmetric lens.
+The added mass function for a sphere was derived by \cite{shiffman1945sphere1, shiffman1947lens} from potential flow around an axisymmetric lens.
 By neglecting deformation of the interface and higher order velocity terms, the dynamic boundary condition reduces to a statement of zero potential at $x=0$, and hence the impact problem is equivalent to uniform flow around the submerged portion of the body, mirrored about the undisturbed interface.
-Shiffman and Spencer later refined the model with additional theoretical and experimental corrections which account for the deformation of the interface and wetting of the sphere \cite{shiffman1945sphere2}.
-This corrected added mass function is used in the present work.
+Shiffman and Spencer later refined the model with additional theoretical and experimental corrections which account for the deformation of the interface and wetting of the sphere \citep{shiffman1945sphere2}.
+This corrected added mass function $m(x)$ is used in the present work and is reproduced along with its derivative $\textrm{d} m / \textrm{d} x$ in the supporting datasets.
+Although the corrected curve is only available from \cite{shiffman1945sphere2} up to a depth of $x=R$, we assume it smoothly tapers to zero at $x=1.15R$ and remains zero thereafter.
+Whether the value of $\textrm{d} m / \textrm{d} x$ for $x>R$ is left constant, set abruptly to zero, or smoothly tapered to zero makes no significant quantitative difference in our predictions presented here.
+These functions are the only externally derived components of our model, which is otherwise self-contained and described completely herein.
 Shiffman and Spencer also define a dimensionless number

 which compares the impactor mass to the mass of an equivalent volume of fluid assuming a spherical impactor.
 When $\sigma$ is sufficiently large, as in the current experiments, $M \gg m$ (that is, the impactor mass is much larger than the peak added mass) and equation \ref{eqn:rigid_accel} can be reduced to